emaralive/buddypress/docs/user/advanced/constants.md

 ### Deprecated
 > [!WARNING]
-> Deprecated Constants are no longer be supported.
+> Deprecated Constants are no longer supported.
 Furthermore, these Constants may be removed from future versions, therefore it is  recommended to update any code that uses them, appropriately.

 | Constant                      | Default Value | Description |
 | :----------------------------- | :------------- | :----------- |